osg-htc/virtual-school-pilot-2020/docs/materials/htc/part1-ex7-compile.md

 Running a Compiled C Program
 ----------------------------

-The rest is simple.
-In fact, it is no different than running any other program.
-Here is a basic submit file for the C program (call it simple.sub):
+Running the compiled program is no different than running any other program.
+Here is a submit file for the C program (call it simple.sub):

 ``` file
 executable = simple